SAP-samples/abap-platform-rap-workshops/rap5xx/rap500/exercises/ex1/README.md

       1                     as TotalOfBookings,
    </pre>

+   > 1 is a generic counter that counts the aggregated rows.
+The sum of 1's is the count of **TotalOfBookings**.

    and the field **Flight Price** which is annotated as follows

    <pre>
-      @Semantics.amount.currencyCode: 'CurrencyCode'
       @Aggregation.default: #SUM
       FlightPrice,
    </pre>

-10. Save and activate the cube.
+9. Save and activate the cube.

-11. Your final code should be look like follows:
+10. Your final code should be look like follows:

     ![cube ADT](images/1110.png)